Chandrashekar Bandiyappa

-Chandrashekar Bandiyappa is a South Indian film director who was born in Ummadahalli, a small village from Mandya district.
+Chandrashekar Bandiyappa is an Indian film director who was born in Ummadahalli, a small village from Mandya district.
 With an academic qualification of M.Sc. from Mysore University, LLB from KSLU, and B.Ed. from Bangalore University and a Diploma in Film Technology from KANFIDA.
 He has been with the industry for almost two decades now.
 He has worked as an associate director with many directors including S. Narayan and Rajendra Singh Babu.
 He made his debut in 2013 with the film Aane Pataaki and rose to fame with the Kannada film Rathavara.

 Personal life

 Chandrashekar Bandiyappa was born on 6 February 1981 into a farming family in Mandya.
 His parents are Kalegowda and Thayamma.

 Bandiyappa married Pooja in 2016 and the couple has two daughters by the names of Bhoomi.B.Gowda and Rahitya.B.Gowda.

 Bandiyappa wished to work in the film industry ever since he was a kid, which was highly influenced by his father who was also worked in theatres as an artist.